 Things You Can’t Miss: Woody Gap Recreation Area, Toccoa River Trail, Long Branch Loop Trail

 What to Eat: Two Wheels of Suches, Bootlegger’s Grille, Wildcat Store and Diner

 This is a dedicated wilderness area, there are miles of trails, and you can explore tons of opportunity for outdoor activities.

-Brasstown Bald is the tallest mountain in Georgia at 4,784 feet and gives you amazing long-range views.
+Brasstown Bald is one of the first places we camped together.
+It’s the tallest mountain in Georgia at 4,784 feet and gives you amazing long-range views.
 On high-visibility days, you can see four states – Georgia, South Carolina, North Carolina, and Tennessee!

 We visited Chattanooga often when I was a kid, and even now, it still has a lot of charm.
 You can take a toll along the Riverwalk, check out the attractions, or enjoy one of the many outdoor activities.
 Before Atlanta had their own aquarium, the Tennessee Aquarium in Chattanooga was where all the ATLiens used to go.
 In the same area, you can also stop by Ruby Falls.